johannapina/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.

-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+Any statistical study begins with a question or set of questions.
+We might the answers to in whic areas does the MechaCar out perform the competion?
+These areas could include a comparison analysis of mpg, safety, price, speed, off-road performance and more.
+For the purpose of this analysis we will discuss mpg.

 In your description, address the following questions:
 What metric or metrics are you going to test?
+An evaluation of mpg of MechaCars compared high sale cars of other brands, sorted by vehicle type (sedan, SUV, etc.).

-What is the null hypothesis or alternative hypothesis?
+What is the null hypothesis or alternative hypothesis? h1= The Mechacar will outperform the highest selling competion vehicle in all categories by giving the driver more mioles per gallon.

+h0= h1= The Mechacar will not outperform the highest selling competion vehicle in all categories and will give the driver less miles per gallon.

 What statistical test would you use to test the hypothesis?
 And why?
+The t-test would be the best statistical test for this purpose.
+The t-test will determine if there is significant difference between the means of our groups (competion vs. MechaCar).

 What data is needed to run the statistical test?
+Data needed would include the mean mpg of each vehicle sorted by category.